hnhdigital-os/laravel-console-self-update/README.md

 ### Hash comparing

 The downloaded file is hash checked (SHA256).
-This hash string buy default is found in the same path as the download file path (download/1.0.1/sha256).
+This hash string by default is found in the same path as the download file path (download/1.0.1/sha256).

 You can change the default source by overriding the `setHashSource` method and returning a different constant.